-• Grade 7 materials allow families and caregivers to be involved in student learning by providing a Take-Home Letter in both English and Spanish stating key points of the lesson, necessary vocabulary, and optional home activities.
-For example, in grade 7 Rational Numbers, the Take-Home Letter includes several examples of problems with solutions and explanations, academic vocabulary, and ways to connect learning to everyday life.
-The last section of the letter suggests "Look at the receipt for your most recent trip to the grocery store.
-What rational numbers do you see?"
+• Grade 8 materials provide support for families through a Take-Home Letter in each unit in both English and Spanish.
+The letter contains key points of the lesson, academic vocabulary, and suggestions on activities.
+For example, grade 8 Real Numbers, Home, Take-Home Letter includes several problems with solutions and explanations, a list of academic vocabulary, and ways to connect learning to everyday life.
+The last section of the letter offers this connection,